AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

 Adobe Campaign Classic, specifically, uses a range of technology to deliver value.
 This combination of technologies requires you to upgrade your Campaign Classic instance(s) on a regular basis, to ensure the most up-to-date versions are being used to deliver superior security, stability, and performance.

-As a hosted user, you will automatically benefit from the upgrade with the latest stable build without any action.
+As a hosted user, you will automatically benefit from the upgrade with the latest GA build without any action.
 Learn more in the FAQs below.

 ### Why does my organization need this upgrade?

 As a hosted customer, if your account has been identified as needing to upgrade one or more of the technologies related to Campaign Classic, as well as updating the current build and/or version, you will be notified directly in by Adobe.

-As an on-premise or hybrid customer running on an older version, Adobe encourages you to move to the latest stable build.
+As an on-premise or hybrid customer running on an older version, Adobe encourages you to move to the latest stable build (GA).

 This will ensure that your account is secure from vulnerabilities, as well as leveraging updated performance technology.
 This upgrade will also position your account for easier, regular upgrades going forward that will require less manual work and intervention.